djnsty23/winclean/QUICK_START.md

 - **Use this for your first run**

 ### [2] Schedule Recurring Maintenance
-- Sets up automatic cleanup (temp files, logs, disk cleanup)
+- Sets up automatic cleanup (temp files, logs, disk cleanup, WinSxS)
 - Choose frequency: Daily, Weekly, or Monthly
 - Select time to run (0-23 hours)
+- Choose visibility: Hidden (silent) or Show Window
 - Creates Windows scheduled task
+- Logs saved to script folder
 - **Use this for hands-free maintenance**

 ### [3] View Last Log